Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Fixed game crashing bug caused by calling trapRemoval too early (inside trapEncounter).
 - Lava now turns into Laze when met with a fluid.
 Laze is a poisonous plume of smoke that deals poison damage and also poisons.
 - Fixed game crashing bug caused by opening a TreasureChest since the open function was incorrectly devirtualized

+9/23:

+- Fixed a misspelling in "Factory Tile Timer" that would cause multiple instances of SleddingScarf to be activated at once